Bright Star shines for Union’s musical

 “This play took my friendship with Natalie to a different level,” Davis said.
 “We’ve always been close friends, so it was a little awkward at first having to be all lovey-dovey.
 We’re really happy with how things turned out.”

 The musical was created by comedy legend Steve Martin and platinum-selling recording artist Edie Brickell.
-Sra Carlson, Co-Director for Union’s production, read through the script after Maquoketa Valley performed the musical last year.
+Sara Carlson, Co-Director for Union’s production, read through the script after Maquoketa Valley performed the musical last year.

 “The challenge is the story and for high school students able to portray these adult emotions in a way they had never done on stage before,” Carlson said.
 “These seniors have really been the leaders this year.
 We will miss them a lot.”